spraakbanken/swell-project/Normalization_guidelines.md

 ## Background

 In terms of workflow, a key assumption of our approach is that it is beneficial to separate error coding into two steps: normalisation (that is, correction of the learner text according to the target hypotheses) and the actual annotation of the corrections.
-There are several reasons for this division.
+There are several reasons for this separation.

 1. By letting the annotator correct the text prior to error annotation, they will be in a better position to build a coherent understanding of the learner's linguistic competence and to form target hypotheses that are consistent with this understanding.